 International enquiries led to Enviroschools working with groups from Chile, Singapore, Brunei, Australia and later Argentina.

 The withdrawal of Central Government funding in 2009 created a challenging time for the Foundation, and the Enviroschools national team reduced its support to the regions.
-The size and strength of the regional networks maintained the programme until central government funding was restored in 2012.
+The size and strength of the regional networks maintained the Enviroschools programme.

 A regional capacity building fund was initiated to enable inter-regional support and sharing and increase the ability of regions to provide wider support for Enviroschools in their region.

-Enviroschools worked with specific regions on ‘frontrunner’ projects to develop innovative ideas that have potential to contribute to the programme nationally.
+Enviroschools worked with specific regions on ‘frontrunner’ projects to develop innovative ideas that had potential to contribute to the programme nationally.

 By 2015 The Enviroschools Foundation had grown from supporting a handful of primary schools to supporting nearly 1000 schools, kura and early childhood centres.
 Participants ranged from young children to secondary students, post-school youth and communities, in both English and Māori settings.
 To support this growing network we changed our name from The Enviroschools Foundation to Toimata Foundation.

-Stepping into Toimata Foundation supported the continued growth of Te Aho Tū Roa and Enviroschools, and future new phases of development
+Stepping into Toimata Foundation supported the continued growth of Te Aho Tū Roa and Enviroschools, and future new phases of development.
+During this time government funding was renewed for another 6 years.
+For Enviroschools the mahi included: